 Part-Time Jobs in the UK for International Students

 If you’ve got strong time-management and organisation skills, working a part-time job while you study can be an effective way to earn an income.
-On an international student visa (Tier 4), you’re able to work up to 20 hours per week during the term.
+On an international student visa (Student route visa), you’re able to work up to 20 hours per week during the term.

 Common part-time jobs for international students in the UK include: